AO-StreetArt/AOSharedServiceLibrary/README.md

 * Consul Administrator
 * HTTP Request Administrator
 * Asynchronous Logging Module
-* UUID Generator
+* Universally Unique ID Generator
-* Inbound & Outbound ZMQ Socket managers
+* Inbound & Outbound Request/Response ZeroMQ Socket managers

 In order to use the respective administrators, you should have an active [Consul] (https://www.consul.io/) Agent, as well as servers of [Couchbase] (http://www.couchbase.com/) and [Redis] (http://redis.io/) to connect to.